DataLab12/graphC/README.md

 1. *_labels.txt: This contains the assigned clustering labels for each node (original node ID).
 2. *_posin_negout.txt: This contains the history of change of the fraction of positive edges within communities and fraction of negative edges between communities including the overall improvement and unhappy ratio after each Harary split.

-**Note:** Do <em> not<\em> change the name of "GraphBplus_Harary.cpp" file.
+**Note:** Do <em> not</em> change the name of "GraphBplus_Harary.cpp" file.
 And if you run into errors related to the stack memory please run this command before executing the code:
 ```
 user:~$ ulimit -s unlimited
 ```